-Contemporary animal cognition is moving towards a comprehensive comparative approach utilising a broader range of vertebrate and invertebrate species to test the generality of cognitive processes.
-Thus the number of learning studies testing non-avian reptiles, from here on called reptiles (including turtles, crocodilians, tuatara and squamates - lizards, snakes and caecilians), have increased within the last decade (Figure 1).
-A first account of reptile learning ability was compiled by Gordon Burghardt (1978) in his book section “Learning processes in Reptiles” describing the methods used and insights gained.
-Since the start of the 21st century, the field of reptile cognition has become more structured reflected in recent reviews by Wilkinson and Huber (2012) and Whiting and Noble (2018).
-A systematic review addressing the development since Burghardt (1978), is, however, missing as of yet.
+Contemporary animal cognition is moving towards a comprehensive comparative approach using a broader range of vertebrate and invertebrate species to test the generality of cognitive processes.
+Thus, the number of learning studies testing non-avian reptiles, from here on called reptiles (including turtles, crocodilians, tuatara and squamates - lizards, snakes and amphisbaenids), have increased within the last decade (Figure 1).
+The first major review of reptile learning ability was compiled by Gordon Burghardt (1978) in a book chapter “Learning processes in Reptiles” describing methods and providing an overview of reptile learning.
+Since the start of the 21st century, the field of reptile cognition has become more structured and this is reflected in recent reviews by Wilkinson and Huber (2012) and Whiting and Noble (2018), although the latter focused more on research methods.
+A systematic review addressing the development of the field since Burghardt (1978), is, however, missing as of yet.
+Hmmm, this somewhat trivialises Anna’s review and she is likely to be asked to review this paper.
+Perhaps add a few sentences highlighting what they reviewed or simply say that there has been a surge in reptile studies since their 2012 book chapter, which would go back to 2011 in any case.
+Anna’s review also included play behaviour and gaze following.
+Unless you do this later in the review, you could have a few sentences about Burghardt’s review.
+For example, how many species did he include?
+And the same for Anna’s review, what did they cover and how many species were mentioned?
+This gives the reader insight into what was covered in those reviews.

-Modern reptiles are the third most species rich group of vertebrates inhabiting a wide range of different habitats, showing diversity in mating systems (monogamy to polygynandry), feeding ecology, social structure (solitary to groups of many individuals), reproductive tactics (parthenogenesis, oviparity or viviparity) and differ substantially in behaviour (Whiting & While, 2017).
-For example, many reptiles exhibit oviparity without parental care representing a unique opportunity to study developmental effects on cognition not answerable using mammals or birds (Matsubara et al., 2017).
-Furthermore, most reptiles are precocial and the juvenile brain is much more developmentally advanced at birth compared to altricial species which should affect cognitive ability at an early age (Charvet & Striedter, 2011; Grand, 1992).
+Modern reptiles are the third most species rich group of vertebrates (10 793 species as of July 2018, Uetz et al., 2019) inhabiting a wide range of different habitats, showing diversity in mating systems (monogamy to polygynandry), feeding ecology, social structure (solitary to groups of many individuals), reproductive tactics (parthenogenesis, oviparity or viviparity) and differ substantially in behaviour (Whiting & While, 2017).
+For example, many reptiles exhibit oviparity without parental care representing a unique opportunity to study developmental effects on cognition, not answerable using mammals or birds (Matsubara et al., 2017).
+Furthermore, reptiles are precocial and the juvenile brain is much more developmentally advanced at birth compared to altricial species which should affect cognitive ability at an early age (Charvet & Striedter, 2011; Grand, 1992).
 Moreover, reptiles diverged from mammals about 280 million years ago (Macphail, 1982) and their brain exhibits several prototypic features (Nomura et al., 2013).
 Extant reptiles have, however, also experienced similar selective pressures as modern mammals since the split (Wilkinson & Huber, 2012).
 Expanding the taxonomic approach might give insight into a more prototypic vertebrate cognitive ability but can also help understand convergent evolution.

-Our systematic literature search identified over 80 studies on reptile learning (Figure 1) not included in Burghardt (1978) testing abilities diverse as taste aversion, discrimination and learning flexibility, number competencies, spatial orientation and social information use.
-Although some of these studies have been included in previous work (e.g. Whiting & Noble, 2018; Wilkinson & Huber, 2012), they are important contributions and included here to give a full overview of the current knowledge.
-Our aim is to first, give a comprehensive overview of the research conducted over the last 40 years.
-Second, to link the gathered results and highlight methodological innovations and shortcomings and sections are therefore organised to link results from different species (some studies fall under more than one subheading).
+Our systematic literature search identified over 80 studies on reptile learning (Figure 1) not included in Burghardt (1978) testing abilities diverse as taste aversion, discrimination and learning flexibility, numerical competency, spatial orientation and social information use.
+Although some of these studies have been included in previous work (e.g. Whiting & Noble, 2018; Wilkinson & Huber, 2012), they are important contributions and included here to give a full overview of current knowledge.
+Our aim is to first give a comprehensive overview of cognition (primarily learning) research conducted on non-avian reptiles over the past 40 years.
+Second, we highlight methodological innovations and shortcomings and sections are therefore organised to link results from different species (some studies fall under more than one subheading).
 Lastly, we want to emphasise the importance of the ecological relevance in cognitive studies and give some directions for future research.